Enthusiastic crowd, lining up to use the TM-4000

 Please make good use of these demonstrations, so we can keep ourselves informed about the instrumentation marketplace, and prioritize future instrument acquisitions.
 For example, the Keyence BZ-X710 all-in-one microscope was so well regarded during a 2016 demonstration, that we purchased the instrument in January 2017.
 Two successful demonstrations of the Hitachi TM4000 environmental SEM in 2018 and 2020 led to its prompt purchase and install in April 2020.

-Leica Thunder Computational Clearing On-Site Demo August-September 2023
+Leica Thunder Computational Clearing On-Site Demo Aug-Sept 2023

 Almost instant 3D renderings are possible with Leica Computational Clearing